GEOG 101: Introduction to Human Geography (Spring 2025) : Find Articles

 - Google ScholarMulti-disciplinary search engine to scholarly articles.

 Note: Choosing Google Scholar from the library database menu will help you retrieve more full-text! - JSTORArchive of scholarly journals and e-books in the humanities, social sciences, sciences and mathematics.
 Geography coverage.
-Journal coverage is volume 1 of each title until 3-5 years ago (embargo period varies by title).
+Journal coverage is from volume 1 of each publication until 3-5 years ago.

 - Web of ScienceCollection of databases that index scholarly literature in the sciences, social sciences, arts, and humanities, as published in journals, conference proceedings, symposia, and more.
 Includes citation network data.